emipa606/NoVersionWarning/README.md

 This mod adds the required tag to mods that have been reported working with the current version of the game.
 Can be put anywhere in the mod-list as it just modifies the mod-list loader.

+**This does not affect external mod-managers like RimPy unless they add support for it on their end. **

 If you know of a mod that should be added here, leave a link to it and Ill add it.

 ## [Currently supported mods](https://github.com/emipa606/NoVersionWarning/blob/main/MODS.md)